samhains/samhains.github.io/blog/_posts/physcomp/2017-11-29-final-project-update.md

 {% include vimeo-player.html id=244959856 %}

+Hard to see from the video  (Couldn't figure out how to screencap with audio) but it has been really challenging to get some 'satisfying' audio-visual effects.
+I'm still feeling like my method of audio analysis is a little clumsy and could use refinement.

 Here is an earlier video of some testing done projecting onto the screens.
-(No modifications)
+In this video there are no custom projection screens being fitted.

 {% include vimeo-player.html id=243369842 %}

-Hard to see from the video  (Couldn't figure out how to screencap with audio) but it has been really challenging to get some 'satisfying' audio-visual effects.
-I'm still feeling like my method of audio analysis is a little clumsy and could use refinement.

 **CONCLUSION**